Frauenbad Stadthausquai

 Frauenbad Stadthausquai is a public bath in Zürich, Switzerland, forming part of the historical Seeuferanlage promenades that were built between 1881 and 1887.
 Situated at the Stadthausquai by the Bürkliplatz plaza, the bath was built for, and is still exclusively used by women (Frauenbad means "bath for women").

 Geography

-The small river bath is situated at Bürkliplatz below the Quaibrücke, just south of the artificial Bauschänzli island, in the Limmat.
+The small river bath is situated at Bürkliplatz below the Quaibrücke, just north of the artificial Bauschänzli island, in the Limmat.
 Road transport on Stadthausquai towards Münsterhof is limited; the next tram stop is at Bürkliplatz or Münsterbrücke, opposite of the upper Limmatquai towards Bellevueplatz.

 History and description

 Zürich's government decided in 1837 to build a public bath for women, so that "they are no longer forced to bath at night in the fountains" and to protect them from the eyes of men.
 The former structure at the Bauschänzli was replaced in 1888 by the nostalgic Laubsägeli (literally: fretsaw) bath, named for its oriental curved corner turrets.
 The interior was covered in the early years with a braided roof as a sun shade.
 Moored on the river Limmat, the small wooden bath is well arranged and is open only to women, except for special events.
 In the 34 m pool is a non-swimming section.
 Free swimming in the Limmat is prohibited.